 Since the removal of the barrier culvert and installation of the new bridge, we can happily confirm that fish have successfully been able to spawn upstream of Highway 6 for the first time in more than 35 years!

 How’s that for thinking like a fish?

-These improvements were funded by the ministry, the Fish and Wildlife Compensation Program and the Department of Fisheries and Oceans’ Recreational Fisheries Conservation Partnership Program, along with generous support from the Nakusp Rod and Gun Club to enhance the local fishery in Heart Creek and Arrow Lake and fall in line with our environmental stewardship goals outlined in BC on the Move.
+These improvements were funded by the ministry, the Fish and Wildlife Compensation Program and the Department of Fisheries and Oceans’ Recreational Fisheries Conservation Partnership Program, along with generous support from the Nakusp Rod and Gun Club to enhance the local fishery in Heart Creek and Arrow Lake and fall in line with our environmental stewardship goals.

 This restoration project is phase one of two on Heart Creek.
 Phase Two, which we hope to see happen in 2016 or 2017, will remove another barrier further upstream on Heart Creek.
 Planning is in the early stages now, but once the next barrier is replaced with a bridge, fish will be able to swim unimpeded up to approximately 1 kilometre further upstream, until they encounter a natural barrier.
 Once this second phase is completed, spawning area for the stream’s Kokanee, Bull Trout and Rainbow Trout will be doubled.
 That’s something we think fish will think highly of, don’t you?
 Do you have any questions about this or any other the BC Ministry of Transportation and Infrastructure is involved in?
 Let us know in the comments below.